crazy4pi314/scipy-vscode-tutorial/yearbook2023.md

 ![Screenshot of a JSON editor window with a pencil icon in the gutter which has a drop down for the valid setting values for that line.](static/setting-json-tip.png)
 - The [Witch Hazel by Thea Codes](https://marketplace.visualstudio.com/items?itemName=TheaFlowers.witch-hazel) and [GitHub](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) themes.

-- Snippets are fun (confusing fun for now)
+- Snippets are fun (confusing fun for now) - @yutik-nn